milesroberts-123/milesroberts-123.github.io/docs/website-readme.md

 My website is built with [mkdocs.org](https://mkdocs.org) and hosted on [github pages](https://pages.github.com/).

+This page documents the process of me learning how to build a website with these tools.
+I'm probably the only one that will find it interesting, but I'll make it public just for fun

 # mkdocs Commands

 * `mkdocs new [dir-name]` - Create a new project.